If you think you don’t meet the qualifications to collect Social Security benefits, you are most likely wrong.

 The book selections below are my affiliate links to Amazon and may help you with your Social Security journey.

-Get Started by opening a Social Security Account
+Get Started – Open a Social Security Account

 The first thing you’ll want to do is open your own social security account.
 Opening a My Social Security account online is easy.
 It’s just like signing up for any other account you’ve opened online.